numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 as the extension point for new types. ``np.dtype("float64")`` will return an instance of a ``Float64`` class, a subclass of root class ``np.dtype``.

-Two NEPs lay out the API and design of this new architecture.
+This NEP is one of two that lay out the design and API of this new architecture.
 This NEP addresses dtype implementation; NEP 43 addresses universal functions.

 .. note::